 Combine this with a 1-ply one-over-four sateen weave and a thread count of 400 and you can see why our sheets are used exclusively by leading luxury hotels worldwide.

 The weather in Hong Kong can be unpredictable in the months leading into summer.
-It can be warm and sweaty in the morning but turned cool and windy in the afternoon.
+It can be warm and sweaty in the morning but turns cool and windy in the afternoon.
 Make sure you stay on top of the changing weather (and below your favorite duvet) as we move into the hot months of the year!

-Now armed with our summer duvet guide, we wish you the best of luck choosing the perfect summer duvet or all-season duvet that suits Hong Kong’s notoriously fickle weather.
+Now armed with our summer duvet guide, we wish you the best of luck choosing the perfect lightweight summer duvet or all-season duvet that suits Hong Kong’s notoriously fickle weather.